Skip to Content

 Kusadasi is a resort town comprised of cinder block buildings hugging the side of a tall hill that slopes up from the port.
 It’s not pretty, but don’t be put off.

-a view of modern kusadasi from our cruise ship.
+A view of modern kusadasi from our cruise ship.

 Kusadasi is an easy place to spend a day with tens and teens because you can easily mix some serious sightseeing with kid-friendly activities like going to the beach and eating and shopping in the Old Town Bazaar, a winding pedestrian zone just across from the cruise ship port.